How to Get a $5,000 Loan

 The lender promises approval before reviewing your credit or income.
 No regulated lender can do this for a $5,000 unsecured loan.

 APR is not disclosed before you sign.
 This is a legal requirement under the Truth in Lending Act.
-Refusal to disclose it is a federal violation.
+Refusing to disclose it is a federal violation.

 A countdown timer or "limited seats remaining" message pressures immediate action.
 Legitimate loan offers don't expire in 15 minutes.